Upcoming Program Safety Updates (COVID-19)

 Coaches: All coaches and staff will be required to wear masks at all times.

-4. Interacting with Others: I understand that some families may be friends or want to chat at some point during your time at the park.
-You are all responsible adults and the park is a public setting so I will not be the social distancing police and yelling at parents who decide to interact.
-That being said however, I would ask that you please be respectful of others and act responsibly.
+4. Interacting with Others: We understand that some families may be friends or want to chat at some point during your time at the park.
+You are all responsible adults and the park is a public setting so we will not be the social distancing police and yelling at parents who decide to interact.
+That being said however, we would ask that you please be respectful of others and act responsibly.
 This means try to interact from a distance of at least 6-10 ft and make sure to be wearing your mask.
-Again this is also an optics thing, so please don't make us look bad as a group so we can continue to offer these classes for the weeks to come.
-Also please note that there are public restrictions on group sizes and the only way we are allowed to do this is if we can follow those rules responsibly.

 5. Parent Participation: Normally we wouldn't place any restrictions on parent participation but for the sake of health and safety we are asking that only one parent participates on the field with your child at a time.
 Both parents are of course allowed to come but our goal is to keep crowds to an absolute minimum as best a possible.